-Here is where we will share the most updated industry news and patient stories with you.
+Here is where we will share the most updated industry news with you.

 - A new study published by the American Cancer Society finds that high tech proton therapy achieves remarkable local control for patients with nasal cavity and paranasal sinus cancers, as well as having the potential to improve the therapeutic ratio in these malignancies.

 - The Annual Report to the Nation on the Status of Cancer published by the American Cancer Society states that “Although overall cancer death rates continue to decline, incidence rates are leveling off among males and are increasing slightly among females.
 These trends reflect population changes in cancer risk factors, screening test use, diagnostic practices, and treatment advances.”